-We next studied the lineage specificity of pseudogenes in terms of their parent gene families \cite{18957444}.
-Fig 4E shows that different families dominate the pseudogene repertoire in different species, with only three families being amongst the largest in all three species -- kinase, histone and P-loop NTPase.
-For instance, fly is dominated by motor protein genes.
+We next generalized this analysis from 1-1-1 orthologs to parent gene families (see Suppl. and Fig. S3).
+Fig 4E shows that different families dominate the pseudogene repertoire in each of the organisms, with only three families being amongst the largest in all three -- kinase, histone and P-loop NTPase.
+For instance, motor protein genes dominate fly.
 Worm tends to be dominated by chemoreceptor pseudogenes, perhaps reflecting the many duplications of this family in nematode evolution \cite{19289596,18837995} and the fact that this family is rapidly evolving \cite{11961106}.
 Human also has a 7-TM family as a top pseudogene family, reflecting the duplication and divergence of the olfactory receptors.
-However, human tends to be dominated overall by pseudogenes of ribosomal proteins and of metabolic enzymes, genes that are highly expressed, making them likely targets of retrotransposition \cite{16504170}.
-Specifically, the distribution of ribosomal pseudogenes reflects the general burst of retrotranspositional events, with an enrichment in the number of pseudogenes at 93% sequence similarity corresponding to the burst of retrotransposition (see Fig 4B) and these pseudogenes tend to be more recent than those of olfactory receptor genes (Fig S3).
+However, the human pseudogene set tends to be dominated overall by ribosomal proteins and of metabolic enzymes; these genes are highly expressed, making them likely targets of retrotransposition \cite{16504170}.
+Specifically, the distribution of ribosomal pseudogenes reflects the general burst of retrotranspositional events 40 million years ago (Fig 4B), and these pseudogenes tend to be more recent than those of olfactory receptor genes (Fig S3).

 ** Pseudogene Activity

-In addition to examining their evolution, we looked for signs of biochemical activity for the pseudogenes.
-First, we computed an expression value based on RNA-Seq data for each pseudogene annotation.
-We obtained 1,441, 143, and 23 potentially transcribed pseudogenes in human, worm, and fly respectively (see Suppl., Fig 4A), representing a consistently 15% of the total.
-Interestingly, we found a subset of these (~13% in human and ~30% in worm and fly) that have discordant transcription patterns with their parent genes over multiple samples (see Fig S3).
-The results also indicate that the transcription of pseudogenes are much more cell-type specific than protein coding genes – only 5.1%, 0.69%, and 4.6% of all the pseudogenes are broadly expressed in human, worm, and fly, respectively (see Suppl. and Table S1); a large number of pseudogenes are expressed specifically in a single cell line or developmental stage (Fig S3).[[CSDS - in reply to BW suggestion that :”this a reflection of the loss of TF binding sites, so expression becomes more limited?
-Or the
+In addition to examining their evolution, we looked for signs of biochemical activity for each pseudogene.
+First, we computed an expression value based on RNA-Seq data and obtained 1,441, 143, and 23 potentially transcribed pseudogenes in human, worm, and fly respectively (see Suppl., Fig 4A).
+This represents a fairly consistent fraction of the total pseudogene complement in each organism.
+Interestingly, we found a subset of these (~13% in human and ~30% in worm and fly) that have discordant transcription patterns with their parent genes over multiple samples (Fig S3).
+The results also indicate pseudogenes are less broadly transcribed than protein coding genes.
+Specifically, only 5.1%, 0.69%, and 4.6% are broadly expressed in human, worm, and fly, respectively (see suppl. and table S1).
+Moreover, a substantial number of pseudogenes are expressed in only a single cell line or developmental stage (Fig S3).
+Finally, we found that the parent genes of broadly expressed pseudogenes tend to be broadly expressed as well (Fig S3).